Green Getaway through the Plateau Region of the Parkway in Virginia

 Navigating Your Green Adventure

-We started off our eco-friendly trip to the Floyd and Meadows of Dan areas of Virginia in Asheville, North Carolina.
+We started off our eco-friendly trip to Floyd and Patrick County, Virginia in Asheville, North Carolina.
 First, we mapped out our route along the main highways in Google Maps to get from NC to VA most efficiently – with the goal of picking up the Parkway in North Carolina just south of the Virginia border to make the most of what the first leg of Virginia’s Plateau Region of the Parkway has to offer.
 With our Virginia destinations in mind, we used the Interactive Parkway Map to plot out which Mileposts we’d like to cover along the Parkway to take in the scenery and stop off in the communities for lodging, shops, local food and art, and area wineries.

 You may be wondering why we didn’t just take the BRP from Asheville straight on to our first stop.
 That’s definitely an option if you have the time – but with the speed limit set at 35-45 mph on the Blue Ridge Parkway, we would’ve needed to allot longer than the four days planned for this trip.